Finistere/rust-graphql-exercise/README.md

   use an atomic counter `item_version`, incremented on update, and a condition check inside the transaction.
 If the `item_version` changed, the transaction is aborted.
 - DynamoDB requests could be batched together with DataLoaders.
+- To handle proper data model migration I would add a `schema_version` attribute which can be used to know if an item needs to be migrated or not
+- I wondered whether the keys should be stored in binary or not.
+It would improve space efficiency, but it implies having to create/use proper tooling for data exploration and exports to show keys in a friendlier format.